cn0047/stash/ed/l/go/README.md

 #### Memory Management

+Execution stack for goroutine = 2Kb.

 There are 3 places memory can be allocated:

-* the stack - functions parameters, local variables allocated on the stack (≈1GB limit).
+* the stack - function's parameters and local variables allocated on the stack (≈1GB limit).
   Each goroutine has its own stack.
   Goroutine stacks are allocated on the heap (‼️).
   If the stack needs to grow then heap operations (allocate new, copy old to new, free old) will occur.